zhengshou/AutoLoc/README.md

     }

 ### Installation
-This code has been tested with NVIDIA Titan X GPU of 12GB memory, CUDA 8.0, caffe.
+This code has been tested with NVIDIA Titan X GPU of 12GB memory, CUDA 8.0, caffe python interface (not included in this repo yet, please set up first), python2, python libs specified in requirements.txt.
 Please use "Issues" to ask questions or report bugs.
 Thanks.

 ### Feature extraction